BlockchainCommons/Gordian/Docs/Envelope-Use-Cases.md

 Gordian Envelopes can be used to store and transmit information in a structured, privacy preserving way.
 By what does that mean?
 Following are overviews of use cases that demonstrate the capabilities of Gordian Envelopes.
 Most of these use cases are ordered so that each step shows a progressively more complex (and less naive) situation.
 Many of these use cases show that progression through a single user story, though alternative user stories are also included, as needed.

-## Educational Credential Use Cases
+## Educational & Credential Industry Use Cases

 Gordian Envelopes can be used in the education sector to securely and privately transmit and store student records such as transcripts, test scores, and other sensitive information.
 This can help educational institutions maintain the privacy and security of student data, and ensure that only authorized parties can access the information they are authorized to view.
 The ability of a Gordian Envelope to elide specific information without invalidating the seal on the Envelope is particularly useful in the education industry (as well as other credential-issuing industries) because it allows different parties such as employers or regulators to access only the information they need for their specific purposes, while still preserving the privacy and security of the rest of the data.